yashsharma127/operator/README.md

 ## Setup and Deployment

-To perform various operations, the script `deploy-operator.sh` supports multiple modes.
+You can set up and manage the PHEE Operator using either the provided script for an automated approach or manual steps for more control.

-The script supports the following flags:
+### Using the Automated Script

-- `-m Flag`: This is used to specify the mode of operation, such as deploy or cleanup.
+The `deploy-operator.sh` script supports various modes of operation:

-- `-u Flag`: This is used to specify the update mode, such as updating the cr (Custom Resource) or the operator deployment.
+- `-m Flag`: Specifies the mode, such as `deploy` or `cleanup`.

-Below are the available commands:
+- `-u Flag`: Specifies the update mode, such as updating the CR or the operator deployment.

-### 1. Deploy the Operator
+#### 1. Deploy the Operator

-To build, deploy, and verify the operator and its required deployments using the CR in your k3s cluster:
+To build, deploy, and verify the operator and its required deployments:

 ```
 ./deploy-operator.sh -m deploy